loopymeow/curby-remake/README.md

  ┃ ┗ 🧾settings.txt  <- stores the user's settings preferences
- ┣ 📂images          <- holds all the sprites, menu images and backgrounds ┣ 📂music           <- holds background music and sound effect wav files ┣ 📂music           <- holds screenshots for the readme file ┣ 📜main.py         <- the main python file running the curby game ┣ 📙readme.md       <- this file describes everything that the game does
+ ┣ 📂images          <- holds all the sprites, menu images and backgrounds ┣ 📂music           <- holds background music and sound effect wav files ┣ 📂screenshots     <- holds screenshots for the readme file ┣ 📜main.py         <- the main python file running the curby game ┣ 📙readme.md       <- this file describes everything that the game does
 ```